-Directors/ Managing Director Remuneration (S\$) Fees (S\$) Fees % Salaries % Bonus % Other Benefits % Total %
+Directors/Managing Director Fees (S\$) Fees % Salaries % Bonus % Other Benefits % Total %

-S\$250,000 to S\$500,0 00
+\$\$500,000 to \$\$750,000

-Loh Yih In between 250,000 to 500,000 82 18 100
+Loh Yih 79 21 100

-Below \$\$250,000
+Below \$\$250,000 ÷ · ~ ~

-Wong Kok Chye Below 250,000 - 78 22 100
+Wong Kok Chye - 78 - 22 100

-Qiu Jun Below 250,000 - 76 24 100
+Qiu Jun 87 13 100

-Neo Gim Kiong - 30,000 100 - 100
+Neo Gim Kiong 30,000 100 - - 100

-Ong Chin Lin - 20,000 100 - - 100
+Ong Chin Lin (resigned on 7 May 2021) 6,904 100 - - - 100

+Low Ka Choon Kevin (appointed on 7 May 2021) 13,096 100 - - - 100

-Ho Ta-Huang 30,000 100 - 100
+Ho Ta-Huang 30,000 100 100

-The breakdown of remuneration of the Directors of the Company for FY2020 are as follows:
+The breakdown of remuneration of the Directors of the Company for FY2021 are as follows:

-In view of the competitive pressures in the talent market, the remuneration paid to the Managing Director, Group COO and Executive Director are disclosed in bands.
+In view of the competitive pressures in the talent market, the remuneration paid to the Managing Director, Chief Operating Officer and Executive Director are disclosed in bands.

-The Company only identified two key Management personnel who are not Directors or the Managing Director of the Company, based on the Group's current organisational and reporting structure, instead of five as required by the Code.
-The breakdown of remuneration of the two key management personnel of the Group for FY2020 are as follows:
+The Company only identified two key management personnel who are not Directors or the Managing Director of the Company, based on the Group's current organisational and reporting structure, instead of five as required by the Code.
+The breakdown of remuneration of the two key management personnel of the Group for FY2021 are as follows:

 Key Management Personnel Salaries % Bonus % Other Benefits % Total %

-Below \$\$250,000
+Below S\$250,000

-Lee Wee Beng 76 - 24 100
+Lee Wee Beng 86 14 100

-Choo Wai Leong 77 - 23 100
+Choo Wai Leong 87 13 100

-The total remuneration paid to the top two key management personnel (who are not Directors or the Managing Director) for FY2020 are disclosed in bands.
-Save for the two key executive officers described in the table above, the Company does not have any other key management personnel.
+The total remuneration paid to the top two key management personnel (who are not Directors or the Managing Director) for FY2021 are disclosed in bands.
+Save for the two key management personnel described in the table above, the Company does not have any other key management personnel.
 The Company continues to disclose remuneration in bands in order to lower the risk of competitors approaching the Company's staff.
+The Company has not disclosed the exact amount of the remuneration of its key management personnel as it is not in the best interests of the Company and the employees to disclose such details due to the sensitive nature of such information.
+The aggregate remuneration paid to key management personnel (who are not Directors or the Managing Director) in FY2021 is \$\$274,776 (inclusive of CPF contribution).

-The Company confirms that no employee of the Group is a substantial shareholder of the Company, or an immediate family member of any Director or a substantial shareholder of the Company, and whose remuneration exceeded \$\$100,000 during FY2020.
+The Company confirms that no employee of the Group is a substantial shareholder of the Company, or an immediate family member of any Director or a substantial shareholder of the Company, and whose remuneration exceeded S\$100,000 during FY2021.